dice-group/embeddings.cc/README.md

 ```

 These APIs can be accessed from http://unikge.cs.upb.de:5001/ on UPB network for now.
 Data available in the indexes is documented in the [wiki](https://github.com/dice-group/kg-embedding-service/wiki/Indexes-unikge.cs.upb.de).
+A python implementation is available at [Universal_Embeddings: kg-embedding-service.py](https://github.com/dice-group/Universal_Embeddings/blob/main/kg-embedding-service.py), and a description in the [wiki](https://github.com/dice-group/Universal_Embeddings/wiki/KG-embedding-service).